Lakselv Airport: Operational history

 All SAS Commuter services in Northern Norway were taken over by Widerøe in October 2002.
 Norwegian Air Shuttle took over the routes to Alta and Tromsø from 1 April 2003, but already at the start of operations announced they would retire their fleet of Fokker 50 aircraft, resign from short-haul routes and become a low-cost airline.
 Widerøe won the subsequent tender and started operating to Lakselv from 1 January 2004.
 SAS Braathens introduced low-frequency summer services from Oslo beginning in 2006, which lasted for three seasons.
 SAS cited too low ridership from foreign tourists as the reason for the closure.
 Widerøe took over SAS Ground Services' operations at Banak in 2008.
 Norwegian introduced a new summer seasonal route from Oslo to Lakselv from 2011.
 Outgoing charter services started in 2012 to Burgas and Antalya.
 Scandinavian Airlines operated one charter flight from Tokyo and back in 2011.

 Facilities

 Lakselv Airport is equipped with a café and a duty-free shop.
-The airport is manned with customs and police during international flights.
+The airport is staffed with customs and police during international flights.
 It is located three to five minutes from Lakselv and 74 km by road to Karasjok.
 Taxis and an airport bus are available; there are 172 paid parking spaces.
 The runway is 2788 by 45 m and aligned 17–35 (roughly north–south).
 It is mostly asphalt, although parts are concrete.
 There is a category I instrument landing system for both directions.
 In 2012, the airport had 71,763 passengers, 3,699 aircraft movements and 330 tonnes of cargo.

 Airlines and destinations

-Danish Air Transport is the main airline operating at Banak, with daily flights to Tromsø from 1 April 2012.
-Twice a week SAS offer direct flights to Oslo, and Norwegian Air Shuttle sometimes during the summer season also offer direct flights to Oslo using their Boeing 737 aircraft.
+Danish Air Transport had been the main airline operating at Banak, with daily flights to Tromsø from 1 April 2012.